-Overview of single sign-on (SSO) for gateways in Power BI
+Overview of single sign-on (SSO) for on-premises data gateways in Power BI

-You can get seamless single sign-on connectivity, enabling Power BI reports and dashboards to update in real time from on-premises data, by configuring your on-premises data gateway.
-You have the option of configuring your gateway with either Kerberos constrained delegation or Security Assertion Markup Language (SAML).
-The on-premises data gateway supports SSO by using DirectQuery or for Refresh, which connects to on-premises data sources.
+You can get seamless single sign-on connectivity, enabling Power BI reports and dashboards to update in real time by configuring your on-premises data gateway.
+You have the option of configuring your gateway with

 Power BI supports the following data sources: